How to Rust Steel On Purpose

 Simple - Pool CHLORINE.
 Cheap @ $2.50 a Gallon.

 Pour Chlorine in a "clean" spray bottle and use away from concrete or anything you don't want to destroy!
-I shouldn't have to tell you but please don't mix anything with this and BE CAREFUL wear protective gloves do not breath in fumes while spraying on product.
+I shouldn't have to tell you but please don't mix anything with this and BE CAREFUL wear protective gloves [linked by editor to product info at Amazon] do not breathe in fumes while spraying on product.
 Read the handling instructions. this stuff is a nasty product. be sure to remove any oils or greased.

 Depending on the vintage-ness or amount of rust you desire. this will produce quick rust with in hour. reply let dry & repeat.

-I then seal with a simple Minwax Helmsman Spar Urethanespray can or something like that depending if this is indoor or outdoor to seal it and sustain the rusty finish you created. this way you can handle your product and the rust will not come off on your customers hands when handling your finished product.
+I then seal with a simple Minwax Helmsman Spar Urethane [linked by editor to product info at Amazon]spray can or something like that depending if this is indoor or outdoor to seal it and sustain the rusty finish you created. this way you can handle your product and the rust will not come off on your customers hands when handling your finished product.